Secombe Theatre

 The Secombe Theatre (originally the Secombe Centre) was a theatre in Cheam Road, Sutton, Greater London.
 The theatre was opened in 1983 by the Welsh comedian Sir Harry Secombe, who lived in Sutton for over 30 years, and was named after him.
 The theatre went into administration and closed in August 2016.
 A petition to save Sutton's theatres was run in late 2016, gaining 1,350 signatures.
+In October 2022 Sutton Council announced its plans to sell off the Secombe Theatre “the disused Secombe Theatre - will be sold and could be used for new homes, including affordable housing.”

 Theatre building

 The theatre was created in 1983 out of a red-brick former Christian Science church on a large plot on Cheam Road at its junction with Gibson Road.
 The plot once formed part of an estate, and the original church building dates from 1937.
 The Theatre Trust describes the current building as commanding "a presence in the landscape".

-The auditorium can accommodate 396 patrons, or 343 when the orchestra pit is being used, and it is tiered facing the end-on stage.
-The stage is a flat floor proscenium arch, and there is adequate wing space.
-Backstage there are four dressing rooms (with capacities ranging from ten to twenty cast members each).
-Under the previous managements, there was a multi-purpose room at the back of the theatre.
-Since taking over the theatres in June 2015, the new Sutton Theatres Trust has created a new 120-seat venue (180 standing capacity) in the room complete with its own sound and lighting rig as well as a self-contained bar.
-It was renamed "Back Door @ The Secombe".
-Daytime it provides an affordable rehearsal space.
-A large glass extension to the east side of the original building provides a bar and refreshment area, which is also open to the general public.
+The auditorium could accommodate 396 patrons, or 343 when the orchestra pit was being used, and it was tiered facing the end-on stage.
+The stage was a flat floor proscenium arch, and there was adequate wing space.
+Backstage, there were four dressing rooms (with capacities ranging from ten to twenty cast members each).
+Under previous managements, there was a multi-purpose room at the back of the theatre.
+Since taking over the theatres in June 2015, the Sutton Theatres Trust created a new 120-seat venue (180 standing capacity) in the room, complete with its own sound and lighting rig as well as a self-contained bar.
+It was renamed “Back Door @ The Secombe”.
+During the daytime, it provided an affordable rehearsal space.
+A large glass extension to the east side of the original building provided a bar and refreshment area, which was also open to the general public.